 However, there is a downside.
 For me, it feels like the Hollywood production team may have had too much input on Elysium.
 Because, whilst the main premise is a strong focus in the first act, it does get overshadowed in favor of all-out action in the final two acts.
 That leaves the social statement somewhat lost and everything feeling a little rushed.
 Let's just say that Blomkamp, certainly rectified this with his third film Chappie.

-Ok, let's say that if there is an American production team involved, there will be some American names up on the posters too.
-And sure enough, we get Matt Damon and Jodie Foster.
-First up, personally I am not a great fan of Matt Damon.
-But, he is fantastic here plying the adult Max De Costa.
+The cast includes Jodie Foster and Matt Damon who is fantastic here playing the adult Max De Costa.
 Jodie Foster is great too, playing the outrageously corrupt and power-crazy defense secretary of Elysium.
 William Fichtner is cast as the super-rich CEO of a large corporation on Earth.

 So as you can guess I love Elysium.
-Although, I must make it quite clear that I am a huge fan of all the films made by Neill Blomkamp.
 Yes, it has some issues, but it is still a fantastic film.
 As far as thought-provoking Sci-Fi films go, Blomkamp is head of the class.
 Taking that into account, I can't recommend it enough.